 Banks have submitted their September 2016 data on asset quality on the basis of the ECA 47 reporting templates; this has enabled us to compare the actual prudential data with the operational targets set.
-However the figures submitted are preliminary, as the publication of their interim financial statements has not been completed yet.

 In total, banks have achieved their targets for Q3 2016, as the divergence between targeted and actual NPEs is not only immaterial but also on the positive side, bringing NPEs at €106.0 bn, down by 1% compared to the targeted amount of €106.9 bn.
 The NPE ratio (on-balance sheet exposures only) for Q3 2016 stands at 51%, exactly meeting the target set.